 If we look to theory, there is even less reason to expect it.
-A monarch is useful when he gives an effectual and [84] beneficial guidance to his ministers.
+A monarch is useful when he gives an effectual and beneficial guidance to his ministers.
 But these ministers are sure to be among the ablest men of their time.
-They will have had to conduct the business of cannot be done save by a man of very great and varied ability.
+They will have had to conduct the business of parliament so as to satisfy it: they will have to speak so as to satisfy it.
+The two together cannot be done save by a man of very great and varied ability.
 The exercise of the two gifts is sure to teach a man much of the world; and if it did not, a parliamentary leader has to pass through a magnificent training before he becomes a leader.
 He has to gain a seat in parliament; to gain the ear of parliament; to gain the confidence of parliament; to gain the confidence of his colleagues.
-No one can achieve these-no one, still more, can both achieve them and retain them- without a singular ability, nicely trained in the varied detail of life.
+No one can achieve these-no one, still more, can both achieve them and retain themwithout a singular ability, nicely trained in the varied detail of life.
 What chance has an hereditary monarch such as nature forces him to be, such as history shows he is, against men so educated and so born?
 He can but be an average man to begin with; sometimes he will be clever, but sometimes he will be stupid; in the long run he will be neither clever nor stupid: he will be the simple, common man who plods the plain routine of life from the cradle to the grave.
 His education will be that of one who has never had to struggle; who has always felt that he has nothing to gain; who has had the first dignity given him; who has never seen common life as in truth it is.
-It is idle to expect an ordinary man born in the purple to have greater genius than an extraordinary man born out of the purple; to expect a man whose place has always been fixed to have a better judgment than one who has lived by his judgment; to expect a [85] man whose career will be the same whether he is discreet or whether he is indiscreet to have the nice discretion of one who has risen by his wisdom, who will fall if he ceases to be wise.
+It is idle to expect an ordinary man born in the purple to have greater genius than an extraordinary man born out of the purple; to expect a man whose place has always been fixed to have a better judgment than one who has lived by his judgment; to expect a man whose career will be the same whether he is discreet or whether he is indiscreet to have the nice discretion of one who has risen by his wisdom, who will fall if he ceases to be wise.